DevExpress/testcafe-examples/README.md

 * [Wait For File Download](examples/wait-for-file-download)
 * [Access Element Properties](examples/element-properties)

-Below are the examples that either run in one of the browsers (Chrome or Firefox) or require additional launch arguments.
-Launch those examples separately.
+Below are the examples that run in Chrome or Firefox only or require additional launch arguments.
+You should launch these examples separately.

 * [Mock Camera/Microphone Access](detached-examples/mock-camera-microphone-access)